mnk400/mnk400.github.io/MIGRATION.md

 4. Any Bucket 2 files this is the last consumer of have been deleted; otherwise they stay
 5. Front matter has been mapped into the Astro page's frontmatter (typed) — no leftover `layout: post` references the Astro side reads
 6. If the page does interactive things, hover/click/touch tested in a real browser, not just `curl` parity
-7. SEO surfaces still emit: OG, structured data, canonical URL, social preview image
+7. SEO surfaces still emit: OG, structured data, canonical URL, social preview image — all derived from `Astro.site`, not a hardcoded host
+8. Any interactive script uses `astro:page-load` (not `DOMContentLoaded`) — and the page works correctly when arrived at via client-side nav, not only direct load

 Not required:
 - Performance work (defer to a final pass)